 2003, I joined the group P-Jay as background vocalist.
 Still today, I am passionate about supporting lead singers with a second voice or even being part of a background choir.
 At seven years with P-Jay I shifted from the back to the front to take the lead myself.

 In 2007 I was asked by the Polish DJ duo WAWA to create lyrics for a Spanish house track.
-Strongly studying Flamenco dance at that time and being heavily in love with a Flamenco guitarist the track „Sombrita“ was born.
+Strongly studying Flamenco dance and music at that time the track „Sombrita“ was born.
 It is amazing that still today it is played in clubs around the globe.

 I stayed with P-Jay until 2014 when I decided to go abroad to work as a humanitarian worker.
 In Myanmar, I explored a whole new world of music with creative people eager to learn and excited about the vast amount of opportunities flooding their country.